 Their first duo record, A Passing Glimpse, earned them New/Emerging Artist of the Year at the 2012 Canadian Folk Music Awards, Americana Album of the Year at the 2012 Independent Music Awards, and and was included on many Best and Most Played of 2011 charts including Folk Alley, Folk-DJ, and Galaxie Folk-Roots.

-Pharis & Jason have delighted in appearing on A Prairie Home Companion several times, toured with The Vinyl Cafe, played the Vancouver, Winnipeg and Edmonton Folk Music Festivals, Pickathon, and at performing and teaching engagments across North America.
+Pharis & Jason have delighted in appearing on A Prairie Home Companion several times, toured with The Vinyl Cafe, played the Vancouver, Winnipeg and Edmonton Folk Music Festivals, Celtic Connections, Pickathon, and at performing and teaching engagments across North America and the UK.

 BEST OF 2013 FOR LONG GONE OUT WEST BLUES

 Canadian Folk Music Award - Traditional Singer of the Year